SUMMARY OF THE CONVERSION OF 2D TO 3D

-The first conversion from 2D to 3D was done in 2005 by Bernardo Galmarini with photographs of Barrie Schwortz, which Barrie took during the STURP investigations in 1978 (© 1978-2010 Barrie M. Schwortz Collection, STERA Inc.) and resulted in the first holograms of the face (of 30 x 40 cm) and the front and the back of the body, (30 x 60 cm) in september of 2005.
-These holograms were used in the Grizzly Adams documentaries: “The Fabric of Time” and “The Case of Christ’s Resurrection”, where in an interview I told that not a pixel had been changed, which was true of course.
+The first conversion from 2D to 3D was done in 2005 with photographs of Barrie Schwortz, which Barrie took during the STURP investigations in 1978 (© 1978-2010 Barrie M. Schwortz Collection, STERA Inc.) and resulted in the first holograms of the face of 30 x 40 cm and the front and the back of the body, 30 x 60 cm.
+These holograms were used in the Grizzly Adams documentaries: “The Fabric of Time” and “The Case of Christ’s Resurrection”.
 The first series of conversions were based ONLY on the visible gray scale of the image, and showed many imperfections in the image, or image-less areas, specifically on the sides of the face and the front of the head, regions around the underarms and the hands and in the back image the sides of the upper legs and parts of the lower legs.
 These showed up in the converted material as “holes” and in the holograms as black areas without 3D information.

 2) The flower- and plant images on the Shroud.
 According to Avinoam Danin, these images show characteristics in the image that you also see in images formed by corona discharge.

 3) The image of the body itself.
 Until now, science has not come up with a satisfactory explanation how the body-image was formed.
 Until now it is unexplainable.